syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 Dim excelStream As Stream = File.Open("OleTemplate.xlsx", FileMode.Open)
 'Image to be displayed, This can be any image
 Dim imageStream As Stream = File.Open("OlePicture.png", FileMode.Open)
-'Add a OLE object to the slide
+'Add an OLE object to the slide
 Dim oleObject As IOleObject = slide.Shapes.AddOleObject(imageStream, "Excel.Sheet.12", excelStream)
 'Set size and position of the OLE object oleObject.Left = 10